clnhlzmn/blog/_drafts/copper-kitten.md

 #### Memory Management

 There are two copying collectors (one incremental) and one mark compact.
 I hope they can be used as examples for people who are curious about how garbage collection works.
 The garbage collectors all depend on [gc\_interface.h] which declares a common set of functions with which the vm can interface with the heap memory.
+There are probably subtle bugs in the implementations of the garbage collectors.
+I am most confident in the correctness of the simple copying collector, least confident in the incremental copying collector, and the mark compact collector is somewhere in between.

 ## Future Work

-Here is a list (in roughly the required order) of work that I would like to do on this project in the future.
+This is work that I would like to do on this project in the future.

 * clean up, organize, and simplify: compiler, assembler, and runtime source files